 It didn’t end up taking as much time as I thought it would though.

 Step 2.
-Make bottom tier of diapers.
+Make the bottom layer of diapers.

 Step 3.
-Make a middle tier of the baby diaper cake.
+Make a middle tier.

 Step 4.
 Make the top tier of the diaper cake.